dgaydukov/cert-aws/sa/files/sa.md

 * DeletionPolicy - what to do with resource after resource deletion (either stack deleted, or stack updated but resource was removed from stack):
     * Delete - delete resource with all it's contents.
 This is default policy, but `AWS::RDS::DBCluster` & `AWS::RDS::DBInstance` (that don't specify the `DBClusterIdentifier` property) - default policy is Snapshot.
 For s3 you must ensure that bucket is empty before it can be deleted.
     * Retain - retain resource with all it's contents.
 Yet if you update stack in such a way that new resource of this type is created, than old resource would be deleted & new would be created with same name.
     * Snapshot - for resources that support snapshot, first create snapshot and then delete resource.
-It applicable for `AWS::EC2::Volume`, elasticache, rds, redshift
+It applicable for ebs/elasticache/rds/redshift
     Although you can use retain for RDS, this would mean that RDS instance would continue to run, so for RDS it's better to always use snapshot deletion policy.
 * DependsOn - resource would be created after specified resources
 * Metadata - associate some metadata with resource